krp/rust-notes/README.md

 ### Exercises
 * Convert temperatue between Fahrenheit and Celsius
 * Generate the nth Fibonacci number
-* Print the lyrrics to the Christmas carol song "The Twelve Days of Christmas", taking advantage of the repetition of the song.
+* Print the lyrics to the Christmas carol song "The Twelve Days of Christmas", taking advantage of the repetition of the song.